Remove PIN from Account in Windows 11

 - Removing the PIN may turn off some account protection features in Windows Security.

-By following these simple steps, you can control how you sign in to your Windows 11 PC while keeping your account safe.
+By following these steps, you can manage your Windows 11 sign-in preferences while keeping your account secure.

 More Help